astynax/elm-charart/README.md

 # elm-charart

-A simple combinator language the ASCII Art pattern generation.
-It generates stuff like that:
+This is small set of combinators that generate and colorize the ASCII Art patterns.

+A typical pattern looks like this one ([more examples in colour](https://astynax.github.io/elm-charart)):

 ```text
 ..    ..    ..    ..    ..    ....    ..//\\..  ..    ..    ..